Where is my sample? I sent it in at least a week ago and haven’t heard anything.

 Then you are just the candidate for our discount program.
 Click here to read more about it.

-Do I need to set up an account to get started?
+So do I need to set up an account to get started or what?

 All you have to do to start is send in a sample.
 If you’ve got one of our kits, just fill out the little slip that comes with it, and we’ll set up your account when we get the sample.
 If you don’t have one of our kits, you can print out a form from our website to include with the oil.